If you can't imagine how a bratty, cynical reviewer could ever induce heartwarming moments, just take a look at this page.

 And if it was Doug talking as well as the Critic, it gives a lot of hope to those who get bombarded with "your intelligence is determined with your grades and you're a failure if you don't get good ones" messages from everywhere, as obviously Doug is the very opposite of a dumbass loser.

-Something that manages to be both sweet and heart-stomping: other than the "F" episode, the other "touching" picks he chose (runner-ups included) were Lisa's Wedding, Mother Simpson and Lisa On Ice.
+Something that manages to be both sweet and heart-stomping: other than that episode, the other "touching" picks he chose (runner-ups included) were Lisa's Wedding, Mother Simpson and Lisa On Ice.
 All three episodes have a "your family might make you miserable but you can't help but love them anyway" theme.
 Oh, Critic.

 His genuine sympathy to M. Night Shyamalan, saying that he peaked far too early in his career.